vaishnav4281/AL/README.md

 5. Voiceover Generation: Creates a voiceover of the generated script using a selected TTS model in the preferred language.

 6. Video Creation: Compiles the images and voiceover into a final animated video, outputting it as "Lecture.mp4".

+## Acknowledgments
+- **OpenAI** for providing the GPT API for script generation.
+- **Stable Diffusion** for creating engaging visuals.
+- **MoviePy** for video editing capabilities.
+- **TTS** for text-to-speech conversion in multiple languages.

+## Contributing
+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
+Suggestions and enhancements are always welcome!

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.